rohitbudhiraja/Advance-SQL-Assignment/README.md

 DepartmentID  We get a new table with all the data and in a better way](https://user-images.githubusercontent.com/91282080/139037369-920a0e66-dd81-42b3-84c6-a221cdfa39ea.JPG)

+Q1.
+A list of all employees recruited by Paul Allen

 ----Answer 1

 select * from RecruiterDeptJoined